AIM-to-AID/merhaba-app/README.md

-# App First Draft
+# Merhaba App
-Note: name to be changed
+Note: readme to change

 This is the repo for an app being made for the congressional app challenge.
-It is targeted for Muslim refugees in the United States.
+It is meant to be a help to Muslim refugees in the United States.

 ## Setup